This page provides information about the Waste Minimisation Act 2008 and regulations under this Act.

 - puts a levy on all waste disposed of in landfills to generate funding to help local government, communities and businesses reduce the amount of waste

-- helps and, when necessary makes, producers, brand owners, importers, retailers, consumers and other parties take responsibility for the environmental effects of their products through product stewardship schemes
+- helps and, when necessary makes, producers, brand owners, importers, retailers, consumers and other parties take responsibility for the environmental effects of their products from ‘cradle-to-grave’ through product stewardship schemes

 - allows for regulations to be made making it mandatory for certain groups (for example, landfill operators) to report on waste to improve information on waste minimisation